Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 # ``OUDSTokensSemantic``

-These _tokens_  can be used mainly for _component tokens_ ([OUDSTokensComponent](https://ios.unified-design-system.orange.com/documentation/oudstokenscomponent/)) to apply some style and configuration values.
+These _tokens_ can be used mainly for _component tokens_ ([OUDSTokensComponent](https://ios.unified-design-system.orange.com/documentation/oudstokenscomponent/)) to apply some style and configuration values ; today _component tokens_ or _components_ are not defined yet.
 They can be seen as an high level of usage with functional meanings.

 ## Overview

-Thus if we need for example to change a warning color, supposing this color is defined as a _semantic token_, we onlyhave to change its assigned value and all components using the _semantic token_ won't be impacted in their definition.
+Thus if we need for example to change a warning color, supposing this color is defined as a _semantic token_, we only have to change its assigned value and all components using the _semantic token_ won't be impacted in their definition.

 In addition, there are hundreds of _semantics tokens_ and we needed to add them to the abstract root theme using extensions for clarity reasons to prevent to have a _Swift class_ with thousands of lines.
 Each _raw token_ "family" is then declared in its dedicated _Swift protocol_ any root theme must implement.
 Because we choose to split responsabilities and objects into their own modules, we faced troubles to make possible for children themes to override properties declared in _protocols_ and defined in _extensions_.